CoreumFoundation/coreum/ibc.md

 - Do we want to do it?
 - It requires significant effort put on investigation first
 - We don't even know at the moment if it really might be done in practice.

+## Benchmarking
+- write a benchmark integration test to check how IBC transfers behave under load
+- check how much resources (disk space, memory, cpu?) each integrated chain takes on our side